kausko/JAutoLayout/README.md

 # JAutoLayout
-cassowary implementation for dynamic layout management
+A constraint-based layout manager for Java Swing that allows you to specify layout using Visual Format Language (VFL).